 Founded in 1991, Leonardo is a student run magazine that focuses on the aspects of showcasing student talents throughout Central New Mexico Community College.
 This magazine looks to display the literary and fine art works of our talented and hardworking students.
 The editors of Leonardo work closely with our faculty advisers to seek and accept submissions for exceptional editions to be published each Spring.
 Currently, Leonardo is part of CNM’s Honors program.
 The class is: Honors (HNRS) 1120, section U01, CRN 85129.
 Class is on Fridays from 12:00pm to 2:45pm.

+If you are a student looking for information on submitting your work, please click here for our Submission Guidelines.
 For all other visitors, thank you for taking a look at Leonardo!
 Feel free to follow events catalogued in our blog or otherwise admire student submissions, either in the print publication itself or Leonardo Long-form.

 Jessica Mills